InvadingOctopus/octopuskit/README.md

 1. **Read the [Quickstart and Usage Guide.][usage-guide]** You will need Xcode 11, iOS 13 and macOS Catalina (though OK may work on older versions with some manual modifications.)

-    > **Skill Level: Intermediate**: Although OK is not presented in a form suitable for absolute beginners, mostly because I'm too lazy to write documentation from step zero, it's not "advanced" level stuff either; if you've read the [Swift Language Book][swift-book] and have attempted to make a SpriteKit game in Xcode, you are ready to use OK!
+    > **Skill Level: Intermediate**: Although OK is not presented in a form designed for absolute beginners, mostly because I'm too lazy to write documentation from step zero, it's not "advanced" level stuff either; if you've read the [Swift Language Book][swift-book] and have attempted to make a SpriteKit game in Xcode, you are ready to use OK!
-    >

     > You should also read about the ["Composition over inheritance"][composition-over-inheritance] and ["Entity–component–system"][entity–component–system] patterns if you're not already familiar with those concepts, although OK's implementation of these may be different than what you expect.

 2. Stuck?
 See [Tips & Troubleshooting.][tips-&-troubleshooting]